 We are a bunch of people who love to read and write.
 Our aim is to find great new books to promote here at Purcell Press, no limits to subject matter - all we ask is good-writing with strong impact.

-Be open to new ideas, and alternate concepts of life; avoid perfectionism yet strive for greatness; provide a platform for balanced viewpoints; acknowledge our human frailty, be honest with ourselves and with one another; aim high and dream large.
-Our independent press seeks to empower new and emerging voices from around the world; together we will co-create a positive planet.
+Strive for openness, and embrace alternative ideas, even if they clash with your cherished beliefs.
+Avoid perfectionism yet strive for greatness; provide a platform for balanced viewpoints; acknowledge human frailty, be honest with ourselves and with one another; aim high and dream large.
+This platform is to encourange and empower new and emerging voices from around the world; together we will co-create a positive new mindset for our planet.